 - - - -

-Don't hesitate to contact CartONG to get further information on the project, or if you want to support our initiative: email@example.com
+This project was led by Cécile Borreil formerly the supervisor of the Maps from here & abroad project.
+The project is now coordinated by Clémence Beugnot.
+Don't hesitate to contact her to get further information on the project, or if you want to support this initiative: firstname.lastname@example.org.